GraphicsProgramming/blog/blog/2025/2025-10-19-uis-are-hard/index.md

 ![TGUI Mark 2](ui-mark-2.png) ![TGUI Mark 3](ui-mark-3.png)

 The first picture is "version 2" of the Twin Gods UI.
 The second picture is obviously the current iteration.
 Apart from the difference in navigation, note the *drastic* difference in coloration.

 One of Hauntlet's hallmark features as a dev tool is its in-game console.
 All UI-related data can be hot-reloaded in-game. *It cannot be understated* how important *fast iteration* is to game development in general.
 Being able to edit a file and see the result in-game immediately is *fabulous*.
 Hauntlet has a UI editor but nothing beats real data *and* being able to navigate it.

-Materials were kind of revolutionary in the look of TGUI primarily because I could now apply colors.
+Materials were kind of revolutionary in the look of TGUI primarily because now I can apply colors.
 You might not know this but I'm rather bad when it comes to graphic design.
 However, I *eventually* realized one of the many reasons the older UI designs looked rather drab is because they lacked any kind of *texture* (in addition to their lack of contrast).
 I don't just mean tgas or pngs or jpgs.
 I mean variance.
 There are gradients all over the current UI iteration.
 There are borders.
 There is contrast.

 This may be a no-brainer to any of you experienced in UI design and you may be wondering, if I could hot-reload *all* UI data, why was it not enough to hot-reload textures and that `BackColor` attribute?
 Because now I could play with color schemes at large and ***quickly*** change everything in the UI with just a few edits in "UI Styles.xml".
 Combine this with the gradient support, and now I could quickly make colorful, pleasing patterns to splash across the screen.

 For a long time, the template system was just a way to avoid simply copy/pasting large structures in "UI Frames.xml".
 Remember that opening screenshot?